PRUBHTEJ/c-basic/README.md

-# c-basic
+# c-Basic
-this repository consists of basic c programs as well as ds through c
+This Repo comprises of programs executed in C Language .